 If this wasn’t enough, utilizing sprint in the offseason as opposed to just always hammering away on laterally based skating movements will pay large dividends towards keeping you structurally balanced and reducing your injury risk.

 Remember what I said earlier about hockey athletes having an undeveloped VMO due to the in-season?

-This is a direct cause from too much skating, and not enough smart programming to keep us safe.
+This is a direct cause of too much skating and not enough smart programming to keep us safe.

 Knowing this, hockey players need to have a heavy focus in the off-season on developing the VMO with the time that they have before they are back into playing again.

 Developing this muscle is going to create a more balanced musculature which will convert itself into a greater ability to be faster and prevent injury.

 Sprinting helps this process along as it is not a lateral movement.